 PEER has been a guest performance at various festivals in Norway, France, Sweden, Denmark, Netherlands, Belgium and Burkina Faso.
 Performed in Norwegian, English and in a mix of Norwegian-French and Norwegian-Dutch.

-Critiques have invariably been brilliant.
+Reviews have invariably been brilliant.

-Offered in Norwegian, Dutch, English or French.
+Offered in Norwegian, Scandinavian, Dutch, English or French.